Skip to content

 Other companion animals can also be desexed.
 Please speak to your vet clinic for more advice.

 Desexing has many health and behaviour benefits for your animal.
-We also know desexing and microchipping is one of the key things we can all do to make a real difference for animal welfare in New Zealand and reduce the large number of unwanted litters and lost animals we see.
+We also know desexing and microchipping is one of the key things we can all do to make a real difference for animal welfare in Aotearoa New Zealand and reduce the large number of unwanted litters and lost animals we see.

 At what age should my animal be desexed?